-At the end of the Speaking examination, based on the candidate's overall performance, the teacher/examiner awards a mark for pronunciation, intonation and fluency.
+At the end of the Speaking test, based on the candidate's overall performance, the teacher/Examiner awards a mark for pronunciation, intonation and fluency.

-For the Mark Scheme, see the Appendix, Table D of the Marking Instructions.
+For the Mark Scheme, see Table D in section 7.2.

-Administration of the Speaking examination
+Administration of the Speaking test

-Dates for Speaking examination
+Dates for Speaking test

-The Speaking examination takes place before the main examination series as notified on the timetable.
-Each Centre decides on a convenient period within the dates specified on the timetable to conduct the Speaking examinations.
+The Speaking test takes place before the main examination series as notified on the timetable.
+Each Centre decides on a convenient period within the dates specified on the timetable to conduct the Speaking tests.

-Appointment of teacher/examiner
+Appointment of teacher/Examiner

-Each Centre selects its own teacher/examiner to conduct and assess the Speaking examination.
-This is normally a teacher from within the Languages Department, but could be someone from outside the Centre.
+Each Centre selects its own teacher/Examiner to conduct and assess the Speaking tests.
+This is normally a teacher from within the Languages department, but could be someone from outside the Centre.

-In the interests of standardisation, only one teacher/examiner should be appointed per Centre.

-Where a Centre wishes to use additional teachers/examiners, e.g. because it has large numbers of candidates, permission to do so must be sought from the Languages Group at Cambridge well before the start of each Speaking examination period.
-Permission to use more than one teacher/examiner will only be granted on the understanding that teachers/examiners at the Centre work together to ensure a common approach to the conduct of the Speaking examination and the application of the mark scheme.
-The sample the Centre submits to Cambridge must include the work of each teacher/examiner and a Speaking examination Working Mark Sheet must be submitted for each teacher/examiner, with candidate names and numbers clearly entered.
-Guidelines for the internal standardisation/moderation of Speaking examinations are available from Cambridge.
+In the interests of standardisation, there will be only one teacher/Examiner per Centre.
+Where a Centre wishes to use additional teacher/Examiners, permission to do so must be sought from Cambridge before the start of each Speaking test period.
+Permission to use more than one teacher/Examiner will only be granted on the understanding that teacher/Examiners at the Centre work together to ensure a common approach to the conduct of the Speaking tests and the application of the mark scheme.
+The sample the Centre submits to Cambridge must include the work of each teacher/Examiner and a Speaking examination Working Mark Sheet must be submitted for each teacher/Examiner, with candidate names and numbers clearly entered.
+Guidelines for the internal standardisation/moderation of Speaking tests are available from Cambridge.

-Arrangements for the examination
+Arrangements for the Speaking tests

-It is the Centre's responsibility to make available a suitable room(s) and good quality equipment in order to ensure the smooth running of the Speaking examination.
-Examination conditions must prevail in the area where the Speaking examination takes place and adequate supervision must be provided to ensure that each candidate can prepare his/her role plays alone and in silence.
+It is the Centre's responsibility to make available suitable rooms and good quality equipment in order to ensure the smooth running of the Speaking test.
+Examination conditions must prevail in the area where the Speaking tests take place and adequate supervision must be provided to ensure that each candidate can prepare his/her role plays in silence and without distraction.
 Dictionaries and writing materials are not allowed in the preparation room.